-- 5.1 All scaffold standards must be placed upon suitable base plates and sole boards, regardless of ground conditions. - 5.2 Sole boards must be a minimum of: - On hard ground 450mm x 225mm x 35mm - On soft ground 760mm x 225mm x 35mm - 5.3 Base plates and sole boards must be provided on, level ground and must be able to be inspected at all times. - 5.4 Where working platforms/birdcage scaffolds are erected on suspended, and or beam/block floors are permitted, sole boards must be installed.
+- 5.1 All scaffold standards must be placed upon suitable base plates and sole boards.
+The company must ensure the ground conditions provide adequate support for the scaffold standards. regardless of ground conditions. - 5.2 Sole boards must be a minimum of 450mm x 225mm x 35mm but the size may need to be increased depending on leg loads and/or ground conditions. - On soft ground 760mm x 225mm x 35mm - 5.3 Base plates and sole boards must be provided on, level ground and must be able to be inspected at all times. - Where working platforms/birdcage scaffolds are erected on suspended, and or beam/block floors are permitted, sole boards must be installed.